The Festival site address is Dairy Meadows, Brecon Road, Hay on Wye, HR3 5PJ.

 You can also hire a car locally from LT Baynham Self-Drive Hire, 74 Whitecross Road, Hereford HR4 0DG.
 Tel – 01432 273 298.

-Hay Festival is offering electric car charging points at the Clyro Court Park & Ride site (HR3 5LE).
-There will be four 13 amp sockets available and, if your car requires it, you will need to bring your own adapter.
+Hay Festival offers electric car charging points at the Clyro Court Park & Ride site (HR3 5LE).
+There are four 13 amp sockets available and, if your car requires it, you will need to bring your own adapter.

-The chargers will be available on a first-come first-served basis.
-There is also one fast charger available in the local area at Drovers Cycle Hire – you can book for this online.
+There will also be charging points in the disabled car park on the Festival site.
+These chargers are available on a first-come first-served basis.
+There is one fast charger available in the local area at Drovers Cycle Hire (HR3 5EH), 01497 822 419 – you can book for this online.

 The Festival site is a short five-minute walk along Brecon Road into the centre of Hay.
 For the more adventurous, there is a wealth of challenging, enjoyable, breathtaking and health-inducing walks to be had around Hay.